LordEidi/nas.js/README.md

 ## Status ##

-**nas.js** is beta software and should be handled as such:
+**nas.js** is beta software and should be handled as such.
+While some commands are called with setuid wrappers, the arguments are not yet checked!

 ## Installation ##

-To be written.
+> npm install

 ## Configuration ##